GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 As these [changes are rolled
 out](https://blog.chromium.org/2021/09/user-agent-reduction-origin-trial-and-dates.html),
 all resource requests will have a reduced `User-Agent` header.
-As a result, the returns from certain `Navigator` interfaces will be reduced, including:
+As a result, the return values from certain `Navigator` interfaces will be reduced,
-`navigator.userAgent`, `navigator.appVersion`, and `navigator.platform`.
+including: `navigator.userAgent`, `navigator.appVersion`, and
+`navigator.platform`.

 Web developers should [prepare for the reduced User-Agent string](#prepare-and-test) by reviewing their site code for instances and uses